History, tourist information, and nearby accommodation

 The gardens fell into disrepair until they were leased by the Bedfordshire County Council in 1939 and restored.
 The 10-acre site is rich in trees, with wonderful Cedars of Lebanon, Arolla Pines, and unusual variegated sweet chestnut.
 Numerous small canals are spanned by wrought-iron bridges fashioned by Lady Emma Hamilton's uncle, who was a blacksmith at Old Warden.

 The garden is striking in the spring, when flowering bulbs emerge beneath azaleas and rhododendrom bushes.
 The grotto and fernery provide a startling contrast in dark and light.
 The garden is said to be haunted, and gardeners of old would only work in pairs!

 Address: Old Warden Park, Old Warden, Biggleswade, Bedfordshire, England, SG18 9ER

 Attraction Type: Garden

-Location: 1.5 miles W of Biggleswade A1 roundabout
+Location: 1.5 miles west of Biggleswade A1 roundabout

 Photo Credit: Dennis Simpson, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.